{{org_field_logo}}

 - Discuss retirement plans confidentially and sensitively, ensuring no pressure is placed on employees regarding retirement age.

-5. Role of Line Managers and HR
+5. Role of Line Managers, HR and the Registered Manager

 6. Continuity of Care and Service Provision